SSI Qualifications: Eligibility for Supplemental Security Income

 Cumberland, Maryland 21502

-If you are a disabled or blind youth about to be released from foster care because of your age —eligibility for foster care payments ends at age 18 in most states—you can apply for SSI payments.
+If you are a disabled or blind youth about to be released from foster care because of your age —eligibility for foster care payments ends at age 18 in most states—you can apply for SSI payments three months early with an effective date of the first month you will no longer receive foster care assistance.
 You must be able to show that:

 - You live in a foster care situation;

 - You likely will meet all of the non-medical eligibility requirements when foster care payments end; and

 - You are within 90 days of losing foster care eligibility due to age.